OceanTran999/picoCTF_writeup/Web/NoSQLInj/no_sql_inj.md

 ![normal_login](https://github.com/user-attachments/assets/841d1228-9fcf-49c6-aa6e-24b1fbfe07a3)

 Reading the source code, I understand that the server is using **MongoDB**, also there's a leaked email and it seems the flag is the `token` value and return if we successfully login to the server.
-We will use NoSQL technique to exploit.
+We will use NoSQL injection technique to exploit.

 ![leak_mail](https://github.com/user-attachments/assets/5365d727-7303-4e7f-8a6e-d468b11f002e)